ComputeCanada/software-stack/doc/python.md

                    └── avx512           Gentoo AVX512
 ```

+To get your wheel into CVMFS, you will want to either:

+* Manually copy the wheel to each architecture that is applicable
+* Use the [cp_wheels.sh](https://github.com/ComputeCanada/wheels_builder/blob/master/cp_wheels.sh) script to automatically determine the correct path(s).

+(The later is the prefered route.)

+Once the wheel is copied, you can sync to CVMFS, using the `--what custom-python` option of `rsnt-sync`.
+See the [CVMFS documentation](cvmfs.md).

 From then on, when a user runs a `pip install <package>`, if it is found in
 these paths, `pip` will use this version if our version is the most recent.
-Once
-the wheel is copied, you can sync to CVMFS, using the `--what custom-python`
-option of `rsnt-sync`.

 ## Forcing the recompilation of existing binary packages